inhere/php-console/README.md

  */
 class HomeController extends Controller
 {
-    const DESCRIPTION = 'default command controller. there are some command usage examples';
+    protected static $description = 'default command controller. there are some command usage examples';

     /**
      * this is a command's description message